DARK-NET-403/Layer7-DDoS/README.md

 ## ❓ What is Layer7 DDoS Tool?

-> **Layer7 DDoS Tool** is a fast, lightweight Python-based tool designed to simulate Layer7 (HTTP flood) attacks.
+> **Layer7 DDoS Tool** is a ⚡ fast, lightweight Python-based tool designed to simulate Layer7 (HTTP flood) attacks.
 > It can stress-test web servers using randomized GET/POST requests with multi-threading support.
-> **This tool is built strictly for educational and ethical testing purposes only.**
+> **This tool is built strictly for educational and ethical testing purposes.**

 ---

 ## ⚙️ Features

 - 🌐 HTTP GET / POST flood support
 - ⚔️ Multi-threading (custom threads)
 - 🧠 Randomized headers & user-agents
 - ⚡ Fast & terminal-based interface
 - ✅ 100% works in Termux on Android

 ---